pruthviraja4/DS_Hackton06/DS_Hackton06/README.md

 - US Accidents: sobhanmoosavi/us-accidents
 - Earthquake Events: warcoder/earthquake-dataset

-**You chose: GPU + Full datasets** — the project is configured to train a U-Net on GPU (PyTorch + CUDA) and runs tabular models on CPU/GPU where applicable.

 ## Important pre-reqs (host machine)
 - NVIDIA GPU with CUDA 11.7+ and nvidia-docker2 installed (for Docker GPU runtime)